Security CMStdkLabel: Did you really use it correctly without setting the variable name?

 </head>

-In this example,{% tdk with name="Title" %}There is no word likeseoTitleThis variable is used to receive its value.
-It is like a plug-and-play output point, directly filling in the obtained page title text.<title>Tag inside.
-Similarly, the content of Keywords and Description is presented in this direct manner<meta>Tagscontentin attributes.
+In this example,{% tdk with name="Title" %}There is not one likeseoTitleSuch a variable to receive its value.
+It is like a plug-and-play output point, directly filling in the obtained page title text to<title>Tags inside.
+Similarly, the Keywords and Description content are presented in this direct manner.<meta>label'scontentthe attribute.

-This design concept simplifies the writing of templates, especially suitable for those scenarios where you only need to directly obtain the TDK value and output it immediately.It reduces the definition of intermediate variables, making the code more concise and clear, easy to read quickly and maintain.For the core TDK area of the website, this direct output method is undoubtedly the most common and efficient choice.
+This design philosophy simplifies the writing of templates, especially suitable for those scenarios where you only need to directly obtain the TDK value and output it immediately.It reduces the definition of intermediate variables, making the code more concise and clear, easy to read and maintain.For the core TDK area of a website, this direct output method is undoubtedly the most common and efficient choice.

 When should variable names be set?

-1. When further processing of the TDK content is required:If you get the TDK value and want to perform some formatting, truncation, or other filtering operations on it, you must first assign it to a variable.
-For example, you may want to convert all keywords to lowercase, or limit the length of the description:
+1. When further processing of the TDK content is required:If you get the TDK value and want to perform some formatting, truncation, or other filtering operations, you must first assign it to a variable.
+For example, you may want to convert all keywords to lowercase or limit the length of the description:

 {% tdk seoKeywords with name="Keywords" %}